rubiconba/android-sample-dagger2-role-specific-scope/README.md

-# Implementing ‘Role-Specific’ Scopes of Dagger2 using the Repository Pattern
+# Implementing ‘Role-Specific’ Scopes of Dagger2
-Link to a blog post: https://rubicon-world.com
+This sample demonstrates how to implement ‘Role-Specific’ Scopes of Dagger2.
+Link to a blog post: https://www.rubicon-world.com/blog/2019/02/implementing-role-specific-scopes-of-dagger2/

 ![An graphical example](https://i.imgur.com/azVgm87.jpg)